Updated: Aug 21

 Once you’re able to recognize that your stress is coming from someone else, you can change the way you think about it.
 Remind yourself that just because your coworker expects an email immediately, it doesn’t mean you have to meet those expectations.

-Hopefully being able to identify your feelings will help you take the right steps to work through them.
-If you feel like you’re unable to manage stress as well as you’d like, contact us today at 800.600.4096 to learn how Neurocore’s stress program may help.
+Being able to identify your feelings will help you take the right steps to work through them.
+If you'd like to learn more about how Neuropeak Pro's programs can help with stress management, contact us today at 800.600.4096.